WillyMoselhy/Migrate-CitrixRedirectedFoldersToFSLogix/README.md

 Output includes success or failure and information on copied files.

 # Installation
-Get the latest version by running `Import-Module -Name $MigrateCitrixUPMtoFSLogix` or by building the module from source code on GitHub.
+Get the latest version by running `Install-Module -Name MigrateCitrixUPMtoFSLogix` or by building the module from source code on GitHub.

 # Prerequisites
 The PowerShell module will install PSFramework, it also require Active Directory module to get the SIDs and add to AD Group if used.